-- o The Company continued the Phase 2 drill program during 2022.
+- The Company continued its "Phase 2" drill program at the Kay Mine Project during 2022.
 Between January and April, 2022, the Company announced results of 22 additional drill holes. - On March 23, 2022, the Company provided an update on its Phase 2 drill program, advising that it had completed a total of 45,000 meters at the Kay Mine since the inception of drilling, and that it was fully-funded to complete the remaining 30,000 meters planned for the Phase 2 drill program, as well as an additional 76,000 meters Phase 3 of the drill program. - On April 26, 2022, the Company announced that it had received permit approval from the Department of Interior, Bureau of Land Management ("BLM") for a drill pad, located approximately 200 m west of the Kay Mine deposit.
 This new pad will allow for testing of the Central Target, which was previously defined based on coincident structural, geochemical, and geophysical anomalies.
-The Company also submitted applications to the BLM for additional drill pads located west of the Central Target, which will allow for drill testing of the Central Target from the west side, while also allowing for drilling of additional coincident anomalies located between the Central and Western Targets. - On June 22, 2022, the Company announced that it had received permit approval from BLM for two new drill pads, located approximately 500 m west of the Kay Mine deposit. - On October 31, 2022, the Company announced that it had received permit approval from the BLM for two new drill pads located approximately 1,200 metres west of the Kay Mine Deposit. - O Between July and October, 2022, the Company announced the results of twenty-four additional drill holes.
+The Company also submitted applications to the BLM for additional drill pads located west of the Central Target, which will allow for drill testing of the Central Target from the west side, while also allowing for drilling of additional coincident anomalies located between the Central and Western Targets. - On June 22, 2022, the Company announced that it had received permit approval from BLM for two new drill pads, located approximately 500 m west of the Kay Mine deposit. - On October 31, 2022, the Company announced that it had received permit approval from the BLM for two new drill pads located approximately 1,200 metres west of the Kay Mine Deposit. - o Between July and October, 2022, the Company announced the results of twenty-four additional drill holes. - Exercise Common Share Purchase Warrants.
+An aggregate of 6,823,844 common share purchase warrants of the Company were exercised for gross proceeds of \$15,795,379. - Graduation to TSX and Appointment of Director.
+On October 13, 2022, Company's Common Shares were delisted from the TSX-V and listed on the Toronto Stock Exchange (the "TSX").
+In connection with the graduation, the Company announced the appointment to the board of directors of Rosa Maria Grace Rojas Espinoza as a new independent director of the Company.